jo3-l/blog/content/posts/llms-and-swe.md

 Work in progress.

 This post collects various content about LLM-assisted development that I think contain interesting ideas and are written by humans, along with some of my own commentary.
 It is a bit disorganized: I have wanted to blog about my thoughts on the direction of the software development industry for some time, but have hemmed and hawed over how to phrase things.
-In the end, I decided that I should simply dump all the thoughts in my mind, for otherwise no blog would ever be written, and the result is this post.
+In the end, I decided that I should simply dump all my thoughts, for otherwise no blog would ever be written, and the result is this post.

 ## Prelude